 - Tutorials: up to two hours (Monday morning)

 - Workshops: one hour (during evening sessions) to two hours (Monday morning)

 - BoFs: approximately one hour

 The following general requirements apply:

-- Proposals must be submitted using the meeting submission system.
+- Proposals must be submitted using the

 - Lightning talks should also be submitted using the meeting submission system and can be submitted any time up to and including the meeting week.
 The allocation of lightning talks will be announced on short notice – in some cases on the same day but often one day prior to the time slot allocated.